A Letter to All Child Survivors

-It takes much time and effort to uproot Herbert Armstrong's teachings and terrifying words.
-But it is possible to eventually see a different picture, a picture of the unconditional love of God in Jesus for you as His special child.
+It takes much time and effort to uproot false teachings especially those taught with fear and condemnation, but it is possible to eventually see a different picture.

 Renouncing your Past Group Involvement:

 Although this may be something that is easily overlooked, renouncing your involvement with the group is like drawing a line in the sand between your past and your future.
 It puts a separation in your mind that your past in the group is over, even though you still have to heal.
 It's being able to say you understand that this group you were raised in wasn't of God and was destructive.
 If you have come to see that God loves you, you may feel that you want someone to pray with you, or you may decide to pray by yourself.
-All you need to do is pray out loud and renounce your past involvement with the group and the leader's teachings.
-Additionally, ask in the name of Jesus, that He would break all harmful effects off from you that may have come down through your family as a result of WCG, PCG, or any harmful cult or occult involvement.
-Although this type of prayer should not be construed as a ritual that will bring quick healing, many have found this to be effective in becoming free of emotional ties with the group and in breaking spiritual and occult strongholds.
-If you're having difficulty praying during this time, reading Scriptures out loud is good, especially when you have fears or anxieties.
+If so, all you need to do is pray out loud and renounce your past involvement with the group and the leader's teachings, and for God to break all harmful effects off from you that may have come down through your family as a result of the group you were in.
+Although this type of prayer should not be construed as a ritual that will bring quick healing, many have found this to be effective in becoming free of the emotional ties with the abusive group and in breaking spiritual and occult strongholds.
+If you're having difficulty praying during this time, reading Scriptures out loud can be good, especially when you have fears or anxieties.